-- 496. Developers will be required to submit a written statement to the council which outlines the measures to be taken to reduce the impact of construction work on the environment and to have it approved by the council prior to starting works on site. - 497.
-In particular, the statement should detail the measures which the developer will take to: - avoid substances seeping into watercourses; - avoid noise, vibration and dust nuisance: - ensure that roads and footpaths in the vicinity of the site are kept debris free; - ensure that disturbance to existing residents from construction traffic is minimised; and - ensure that road gulleys remain clean and free from obstruction pre-adoption. - 498.
-Proposed locations for site compounds, soil storage and temporary car parks for contractors and employees must be provided as part of this statement. - 499.
+- 498. Developers will be required to submit a written statement to the council which outlines the measures to be taken to reduce the impact of construction work on the environment and to have it approved by the council prior to starting works on site. - 499.
+In particular, the statement should detail the measures which the developer will take to: - avoid substances seeping into watercourses; - avoid noise, vibration and dust nuisance: - ensure that roads and footpaths in the vicinity of the site are kept debris free; - ensure that disturbance to existing residents from construction traffic is minimised; and - ensure that road gulleys remain clean and free from obstruction pre-adoption. - 500.
+Proposed locations for site compounds, soil storage and temporary car parks for contractors and employees must be provided as part of this statement. - 501.
 Developers are reminded that the council has powers under the Roads (Scotland) Act 1984 to serve notices requiring public roads and footpaths to be kept mud free and vehicle operators and contractors who deposit mud on the road are potentially liable for a range of offences.
 The council also has powers under the Environmental Protection Act 1990 to deal with statutory nuisance.
-SEPA also has powers to deal with developers who pollute watercourses. - 500.
-The council has approved SG entitled Mud on Roads.
-This provides information for developers to minimise the possibility of mud pollution on to roads from this sites they are developing in the interest of road safety.
+SEPA also has powers to deal with developers who pollute watercourses. - 502.
+Developers are required to minimise the occurrence of mud on roads from sites they are developing, in the interests of road safety.